flopsreallygotit/Tree/README.md

 # Akinator
-Tries to guess what you guessed.
+Simple fun program on tree, tries to guess what you guessed.

 # Tree
 For average wood enjoyers.